-- COMPUTER LABS.
-A total of forty-six PCs in three separate labs provide access to wordprocessing, Internet, email, CD-ROMs, LEXIS and WESTLAW.
-Printing is controlled using Print Manager software.
+\ COMPUTERS.
+Forty-six computers in three separate labs provide access to wordprocessing, Internet, e-mail, CD-ROMs, LEXIS and WESTLAW.
+Most printing is controlled using Print Manager software.
 Printing is 10 cents per page using a debit card purchased from a dispenser in the library.
-The labs are managed by the University Information Technology Department.
+The same debit card can also be used for photocopying.
+Printing from LEXIS and WESTLAW is available free through offline printers.
 Use of the labs is limited to Law School faculty and students.
 Access to the computers is generally on a first come-first served basis.
-However, use of the labs can be restricted for instructional purposes and the Library reserves the right to establish special reservation policies during peak use times. - INTERLIBRARY LOANS.
-RWU School of Law students and faculty in need of items not available in the Law Library's collection may request that an item be obtained from another library.
-The OCLC interlibrary loan system is used to request titles from other libraries throughout the country.
-Books borrowed from Rhode Island libraries are often delivered in one to two days by a service funded by the Rhode Island Office of Library and Information Services.
+However, use of the labs can be restricted for instructional purposes and the Library reserves the right to establish special reservation policies during peak use times.